Wood38/FlashCard1/README.md

 ## Lab 3

 ### App Description
- As you can see in this part we:display a question in text form, display the answer to the question when the question is clicked on allow the user to create their own cards through a separate screen
+ As you can see in this part we:display a question in text form, display the answer to the question when the question is clicked on allow the user to create their own cards through a separate screen.

 ### App Walk-though